aineon/velvet-goldmine/TESTING.md

 - If a user navigates to a specific category/subcategory of products there is a *Back to All Products* link which will bring the user back to the *All Products* page

 **_I want products to be sorted into relevant categories_**
-- All Products are sorted into relevant and inituitive categories and subcategories
+- All Products are sorted into relevant and intuitive categories and subcategories
 - Categories and subcategories are accessible through the navbar or the carousel across all product pages

 **_I want to be able to search the site for a specific product_**